Offices worldwide

 Documents.
 For those obtaining a passport by descent, the list of required documents includes:

-• a completed application form;
+• completed application form;

 • parents’ or grandparents’ birth certificates;

-• the applicant’s birth certificate;
+• applicant’s birth certificate;

 • four passport-size photos;

-• a recent complete medical examination.
+• recent complete medical examination.

 In case of adoption, the applicant also provides an adoption certificate.